-The Planning and Zoning Department seeks to provide the citizens of Kenai with accurate and timely land use information concerning land use development, interpretation and enforcement of the Kenai Municipal Code, historic preservation, and Geographic Information Systems (GIS).
-The Department maintains the City's Comprehensive Plan, which is used to guide future growth and development in the City.
+The Planning & Zoning Department seeks to provide the citizens of Kenai with accurate and timely land use information in the areas of Land-Use Development, Interpretation of Kenai Municipal Code, Historic Preservation, Code Enforcement and Geographic Information Systems.
+The Division maintains the City's Comprehensive Plan, which is used to guide future growth and development in the City.